Infinite-Nomic/Infinite-Nomic/rules.md

 # Rule 32
 The Monarch may declare a group of three or more counties to be a duchy.
 Players who are not the Monarch may petition for such a declaration.
 On creation, the player who owns the duchy must give it a name not otherwise used in the game, and circulate a sketched map of the territory involved.
 Players posessing a duchy earn the right to the title of duke or duchess.

+# Rule 33
+Once per day, the player with the most Villages must pay a property tax equal to  n/2 IP, rounded down to the nearest whole number (n = number of villages owned by that player).
+This tax is stored in The Treasury, which is listed in #dailycry.
+In the event of a tie for the most villages, no tax is paid.